-In collaboration with OU COPH and the Oklahoma State Department of Health District 4 Team, SFHS synthesized and analyzed the data to determine which of the identified needs were most significant.
+In collaboration with OU COPH and the Oklahoma State Department of Health District 7 Team, SFHS synthesized and analyzed the data to determine which of the identified needs were most significant.
 SFHS has defined significant needs as the identified needs deemed most significant to respond to based on established criteria and/or prioritization methods.
 A list of criteria was developed in collaboration with OU COPH to serve as a framework for evaluating and narrowing the needs identified in the larger assessment.
 The criteria include:

-- Size of the Problem: The number or percentage of people affected by a health condition in Tulsa County. - Severity of the Problem: The risk of disease or death associated with the issue. - Impact of the Problem on Certain Groups: Identifying groups within Tulsa County that are more significantly impacted than others. - Known Effective Interventions: The availability and ease of implementing proven solutions. - Resources, Feasibility, and Sustainability: The availability of resources for addressing the issue in a sustainable manner. - Social and Economic Impact: - Social: The potential for solutions to create ripple effects in improving other social determinants of health. - Economic: The costs associated with not addressing the issue, such as healthcare expenses and lost productivity.
+- Size of the Problem: The number or percentage of people affected by a health condition in Muskogee County. - Severity of the Problem: The risk of disease or death associated with the issue. - Impact of the Problem on Certain Groups: Identifying groups within Muskogee County that are more significantly impacted than others. - Known Effective Interventions: The availability and ease of implementing proven solutions. - Resources, Feasibility, and Sustainability: The availability of resources for addressing the issue in a sustainable manner. - Social and Economic Impact: - Social: The potential for solutions to create ripple effects in improving other social determinants of health. - Economic Impact: The costs associated with not addressing the issue, such as healthcare expenses and lost productivity.

-After developing this criteria list, the community engagement group was asked to vote on the criteria to help prioritize the community's most pressing needs.
-As shown in Figure 11, the exercise revealed that, for Craig County, prioritizing needs based on the availability of resources as the top concern, indicating that the feasibility and sustainability of addressing the problem in a sustainable manner was the most critical factor.
-The severity of the problem and availability and ease of solutions followed closely in importance, ranking second and third, respectively.
+After developing this criteria list, another community engagement meeting was held, where key insights on the barriers observed in Muskogee County were shared with participants.
+During this meeting, attendees were asked to vote on the criteria to help prioritize the community's most pressing needs.
+The exercise revealed that, for Muskogee County, prioritizing needs based on the severity of the problem emerged as the top concern, indicating that the potential risk to health or life was the most critical factor.
+Then ease and availability of proven interventions, feasibility, and sustainability of addressing the issue followed closely in importance, ranking second and third, respectively.
 These results reflect the community's focus on addressing the most urgent issues first while ensuring that solutions are both viable and sustainable over time.